 - Not portable

 However, the common drawback would be its weight, making it less portable than regular breast pumps.
-We would then recommend for you to buy another more portable or wearable breast pump for going out and about, and leaving this trusty hospital grade breast pump at home.
+We would then recommend that you buy another more portable or wearable breast pump for going out and about, and leave this trusty hospital grade breast pump at home.

 We hope this article was able to help you make a better decision.
 Breastfeeding is never easy, but I promise you it will be worthwhile for your little one.